collapsed-stacks/startups/questions/578/what-is-the-most-common-hiccup-programmers-have-when-jumping-into-the-sales-side.md

 - posted by: [Tommy Otzen](https://stackexchange.com/users/4026382/tommy-otzen) on 2014-09-01
 - score: 2

-<p>A list of the top ten mistakes software developers do in sales is hard to produce or find.
-I think part of the reason for that is in your question.</p>
+A list of the top ten mistakes software developers do in sales is hard to produce or find.
+I think part of the reason for that is in your question.

-<p>You could turn the question around and ask "What's the most common misstep sales people do when programming a piece of software?".
-Sales people shouldn't develop software and vice versa!</p>
+You could turn the question around and ask "What's the most common misstep sales people do when programming a piece of software?".
+Sales people shouldn't develop software and vice versa!

-<p>If you want to make sure not to do missteps that could kill your startup, find better and more competent people to help in areas too far from your comfort-zone!</p>
+If you want to make sure not to do missteps that could kill your startup, find better and more competent people to help in areas too far from your comfort-zone!

-<p>I'm a programmer who has made a few small companies and through experience I wouldn't do sales myself.
-I've been lucky to find some intern who has helped me with sales strategies: they have better theories, tools and competencies to solve these strategies than I do. </p>
+I'm a programmer who has made a few small companies and through experience I wouldn't do sales myself.
+I've been lucky to find some intern who has helped me with sales strategies: they have better theories, tools and competencies to solve these strategies than I do.

-<p>If you can't find interns, contact your local university or business school and offer your case for students to solve.
+If you can't find interns, contact your local university or business school and offer your case for students to solve.
 This gives them experience and you the answers and strategies you need.
-It's a win-win.</p>
+It's a win-win.

-<p>If you have money, hire someone to do make a good strategy for you and focus on your strong areas.</p>
+If you have money, hire someone to do make a good strategy for you and focus on your strong areas.

 ## Answer 587